 Students interested in commercializing ideas in their theses may wish to consult Executive Dean Fawwaz Habbal about patent protection.
 See Harvard’s policy for information about ownership of software written as part of your academic work.

 You need a thesis supervisor.
-Normally this is a Computer Science faculty member.
-Joint concentrators (and, in some cases, non-joint concentrators) might have a FAS Faculty member from a different field as their thesis supervisor.
-Exceptions to the requirement that the thesis supervisor is a CS or FAS faculty member must be approved by the Director of Undergraduate Studies.
-For students whose advisor is not a CS faculty member, note that at least one of your thesis readers must be a CS faculty member, and we enourage you to talk with this faculty member regularly to help ensure that your thesis is appropriately relevant for Computer Science.
+Normally this is a Harvard Computer Science faculty member.
+Joint concentrators (and, in some cases, non-joint concentrators) might have a FAS/SEAS Faculty member from a different field as their thesis supervisor.
+Exceptions to the requirement that the thesis supervisor is a CS or FAS/SEAS faculty member must be approved by the Director of Undergraduate Studies.
+For students whose advisor is not a Harvard CS faculty member, note that at least one of your thesis readers must be a Harvard CS faculty member, and we encourage you to talk with this faculty member regularly to help ensure that your thesis is appropriately relevant for Harvard Computer Science.

 It’s up to you and your supervisor how frequently you meet and how engaged the supervisor is in your thesis research.
 However, we encourage you to meet with your supervisor at least several times during the Fall and Spring, and to agree on deadlines for initial results, chapter outlines, drafts, etc.